Ali ibn al-Husayn, the Eldest Son

 However –

-Twelver scholarship must have rejected the Sunni reports because they believed they contradict:
+Twelver scholarship must have rejected the Sunni reports because they believed displayed clear contradiction of our hadith corpus

 Thus, I believe there are two ways to analyze these Sunni historical reports: